iRASPA/RASPA3/docs/manual/restart.md

 NOTE: the format of the binary-restart files will keep changing until version RASPA 3.1.
 That means that you probably cannot use restart-files from a different version.
-After the release of RASPA 3.1 we will start the process of making them upwards-compatible.
+After the release of RASPA 3.1 we will start the process of making them backwards-compatible.